Jana Kulan

-Jana Kulan (née Matiasovska-Aghayeva) (born 7 July 1987) is a Slovak-born Azerbaijani volleyball player for Nilüfer Belediyespor and the Azerbaijani national team.
+Jana Kulan (née Matiasovska-Aghayeva; born 7 July 1987) is a Slovak-Azerbaijani volleyball coach and former player.
+She has represented the Slovakia and the Azerbaijan national team.
+She serves as the head coach of the India national team.

 Life and career

 Born in Bratislava around 1987, Jana Kulan started to play as a professional player at the age of 10.
 Through her younger years, she played at different levels.
 Kulan began to play professionally after a decade of dedication to the sport.

 Professional playing career

 Kulan enjoyed her professional career playing for numerous prestigious clubs around the world.
-Most notably, she played for **Toray Arrows** in Japan starting in September 2018 until May 2023.
+Most notably, she played for Toray Arrows in Japan starting in September 2018 until May 2023.
 During her stay at Toray, she became famous for her fighting spirit and tactical play, having contributed a lot to the success of the team and winning many awards.

 Coaching career

 Retiring as a player, Jana Kulan started to coach and, in this role, has sought to continue making her mark on volleyball.
 Kulan has held various coaching roles, such as: